Connection matrices in combinatorial topological dynamics

 To see (iii) observe that, by Proposition~\ref{prop:singl-dubl-homology}, the Lefschetz homology of~$V$ is zero if and only if~$V$ is not critical.
 Therefore, property (iii) follows immediately from Theorem~\ref{thm:existence-and-uniqueness}(iv).

-Consider now a regular Lefschetz complex~$X$.
-With a given combinatorial vector field $\cV$ we can associate the degree~$+1$ map $\Gamma_\cV: C(X)\to C(X)$, which for a generator $x\in X$ is defined by
+The next piece of the puzzle is Forman's combinatorial flow, which he introduced in~\cite[Definition~6.2]{Fo98a} and which we use in a slightly more general context.
+More precisely, we now consider a regular Lefschetz complex~$X$.
+Then with a combinatorial gradient vector field~$\cV$ on~$X$ we can associate the degree~$+1$ map $\Gamma_\cV: C(X)\to C(X)$, which for $x\in X$ is defined by

-In the sequel, we drop the subscript in $\Gamma_\cV$ whenever $\cV$ is clear from the context.
-The following proposition is straightforward. \begin{prop} If~$X$ is a regular Lefschetz complex and~$\cV$ is a combinatorial vector field on~$X$, then for every $c\in C(X)$ we have $|\Gamma c|\subset X^+$. \end{prop}

-\begin{prop} Suppose that~$X$ is a regular Lefschetz complex and~$\cV$ is a combinatorial vector field on~$X$.
+In the sequel, we drop the subscript in~$\Gamma_\cV$ whenever~$\cV$ is clear from context.
+Then the following propositions are straightforward. \begin{prop} If~$X$ is a regular Lefschetz complex and~$\cV$ is a combinatorial gradient vector field on~$X$, then for every $c\in C(X)$ we have $|\Gamma c|\subset X^+$. \end{prop} \begin{prop} Suppose that~$X$ is a regular Lefschetz complex and~$\cV$ is a combinatorial gradient vector field on~$X$.
 Then for all $x,u\in X$ we have both the implication